JMHeartley/dreamlo.js/README.md

 <h1 align="center">
-    DreamLo Leaderboard (Javascript)
+    dreamlo Leaderboard (Javascript)
 </h1>
 <p align="center">
-  <i>A Javascript library for creating, retrieving, updating, and deleting scores on your DreamLo leaderboard via its web API.</i>
+  <i>A Javascript library for creating, retrieving, updating, and deleting scores on your dreamlo leaderboard via its web API.</i>
 </p>
 <p align="center">
   <a href="#-demo">Demo</a> •